 The Complete Guide to Fasting – Author Introductions

 This book is co-authored by Dr. Jason Fung and Jimmy Moore.
 Both contribute to this easy to understand book in meaningful but different ways.
-In order to fully appreciate their opinions it is important to learn more about this qualifications.
+In order to fully appreciate their opinions, it is important to learn more about these qualifications.

 Dr. Jason Fung

 A Toronto based nephrologist, Dr. Jason Fung is the co-founder of the Intensive Dietary Management clinic.
-He is an author of three great books – in addition to The Complete Guide to Fasting (The Obesity Code, The Diabetes Code and Life in the Fasting Lane).
+He is an international bestselling author of three great books – in addition to The Complete Guide to Fasting (The Obesity Code, The Diabetes Code, and Life in the Fasting Lane).

 As a nephrologist (kidney specialist) he was struggling in finding workable solutions for his patients that were regularly battling obesity and Type 2 diabetes.

-As a nephrologist he saw that patients with kidney problems followed a similar path.
+He saw that patients with kidney problems followed a similar path.
 They normally had kidney complications stemming from their Type 2 diabetes.
 Accompanying the diabetes was obesity.
-So, before he could start developing workable solutions for the kidney issues, he needed to work on the diabetes, which required helping his patients with their obesity.
+So, before he could start developing workable solutions for the kidney issues, he needed to work on diabetes, which required helping his patients with their obesity.

 He learned that “conventional” treatment methods (medication, eat less – move more, etc.) simply were not working for his patients.
 This is where he began working on a successful nutritional health program centered around intermittent fasting.
-He advocates the use of fasting as a therapeutic tool to help people lose weight and gain control of their diabetes.
+He advocates the use of fasting as an incredibly effective therapeutic approach to help people achieve their goals to lose weight and improve health.
+This combination would allow them to take better control of their diabetes.

-A dynamic group of “fungsters” have created a vibrant community on Facebook where any and all things “Fung” are discussed.
+A dynamic group of “fungsters” has created a vibrant community on Facebook where any and all things “Fung” are discussed.
 You can join here.

 He shot to notoriety in 2004 when he experienced a dramatic change in his personal health.
-He lost 180 pounds during 2004.
-This weight loss allowed him to drop prescription drugs for respiratory problems, high blood pressure and high cholesterol.
+He lost 180 pounds in 2004.
+This weight loss allowed him to drop prescription drugs for respiratory problems, high blood pressure, and high cholesterol.
 This transformation not only changed him physically but it also gave him a new purpose and direction in life.